 You’ll probably find that their weight increases as the watts and dollars increase too.
 Portable implies that you can move the generator around fairly easily.
 The smaller generators are likely to weigh at least 30 pounds and perhaps as much as 100 pounds.
 Those at the low end have a handle for carrying from place to place.
 The heavier ones have a frame to which wheels are attached.
 Be forewarned that some generator packages do not include the wheels but consider them an extra accessory.

-Other smaller but important considerations are whether the generator has an oil guard and a fuel gauge.
+Other smaller but important considerations are whether the generator has an oil guard and a fuel gauge so you know when it’s close to the time when you need to add more of each.
 Both are good things to have.
-You’ll also want one that has several outlets.
+You’ll also want one that has several outlets (receptacles).

 What Accessories Should I Consider Getting for My Portable Generator?

-Besides the wheels mentioned above, one other main accessory you’re likely to want is a power transfer switch.
+Besides the wheels mentioned above, one other main accessory you’re likely to want is a power transfer switch, especially if you intend to power something large like a furnace.
 The purpose of a transfer switch is to control the flow, or direction, of electricity between your generator and standard utilities.

 The switch shuts off access to the utility power line and opens the line to the generator.
 When the electric company restores power, the switch reverses the process.
 The transfer switch connector to your house’s electrical system.
 If you need your generator to run your furnace or something else that doesn’t have a power cord, a transfer switch is the only way you can get power to it.